sutd-compute/sutd-compute.github.io/README.md

 Please be advised that when launching your container from an image the first time, please name your container, e.g. `user_pycuda` so you are able to find your containers easily using the `nvidia-docker ps -a | grep user`.

-### Network Access

-You need to be connected to the SUTD network to access any compute resources.
-If you are outside school, you may use the official school VPN.

-To be able to use VPN, download the VPN from [SUTD Downloads](https://downloads.sutd.edu.sg/cgi-bin/).
-Install then sign in to SecurePulse to get connected to VPN.